 My destination was the Ibis Sharq Kuwait, which was in an ideal area and nice, clean and cheap (for the country, anyway) with good 24 hour dining options — my only complaint was the service was painfully slow across the board.
 And for most guests, the menu will have one glaring omission: alcohol.
 It is strictly forbidden throughout the country, including at foreign hotels, the first country I’d ever been to with such restrictions.

 Despite that new country buzz, I forced myself to bed the moment my room service was finished — I had a big day ahead.

 I’d done some very precise planning for my super short time in Kuwait, and once I started my research I was so happy I had — opening times for major attractions were largely erratic, with long breaks in the middle of the day.
 To try to maximize one single day of sightseeing, I stuck to a plan.

 After breakfast at the hotel and taking a cab across the city, my day started with an official tour of the Grand Mosque, which was definitely the highlight of the tiny nation for me.
-There was some confusion online about when the mosque was open to foreigners, but when I arrived at 9am I was swept into a formal, ninety minute group tour and saw a sign that evening tours ran Sunday through Thursday at 5, 5:30, 6:00, and 6:30pm.
+There was some confusion online about which days and times the mosque was open to foreigners, but when I arrived at 9am I was swept into a formal, ninety minute group tour and saw a sign that evening tours ran Sunday through Thursday at 5, 5:30, 6:00, and 6:30pm.

 Like the similar tour I’d taken of the Grand Mosque in Bahrain, this one was extremely well-organized and provided a window into the mysterious world of Islam for curious visitors from around the world.
 After helping the ladies on the tour into abayas lent at no charge, our charming guide showed us all around the mosque and generously answered our questions about her life in Kuwait.